 If you are planning to donate blood in Nigeria, you should know that all blood banks and blood donation centers in the country are not exactly the same.
 Some will always be more effective, have more friendly staff, and may even offer incentives to both free-will and paid donors.
 But in all, the process is basically the same everywhere in Nigeria.

-To actually help you understand the process of voluntary Blood donation in Nigeria, I will be using my own personal blood donation experience so that you can relate better with it.
+To actually help you understand the process of voluntary Blood donation in Nigeria, I will be using my own personal blood donation experience so that you can relate better to it.
 And of course, it was a free-will voluntary blood donation.

 For the sake of privacy, I will not be mentioning the health care facility where I donated the blood, but will just share tips based on my own experience.